 The Manually Blocked classification indicates that the DNS request to a domain was denied because it is on the Blocklist.
 For more information about the Blocklist, see Manage DNSWatch Blocklist Domains.

 View Alert Details

 To see more detailed information about an alert, in the Actions column, click View.
-When you view alert details, you can choose the actions to Resolve or Silence the alert.
+When you view alert details, you can select the actions to Resolve or Silence the alert.

 For more information, see View DNSWatch Alert Details.

 You can change the status of an alert to Resolved.
 You might do this after you have finished any discussion or investigation and consider it resolved.
 When the status of an alert is Resolved, DNSWatch does not send email alerts when there is a change to the comments.
-If a new connection is seen for the domain from the same protected network, DNSWatch will automatically reopen a resolved alert.
+If a new connection is seen for the domain from the same protected network, DNSWatch automatically reopens a resolved alert.